Monsoon Birds of Arizona Tour

 Target Group Size: 4 photographers

 I'm offering this trip as a follow up to my popular "Arizona Songbirds" photo tour.
 This time, we return to Arizona during the second breeding season which starts at the onset of the monsoon rains.
 Some species nest for the first time in monsoon season, and others breed a second time.
-Most of our time will be spent in the extreme southeast and southwest corners of the state, where we will specifically focus on prime habitat and range for Blue-throated Hummingbird, Montezuma Quail, Elegant Trogon, Varied Bunting, Mexican Chickadee, and Five-striped Sparrow, and while we target these species, we will certainly pick up many more.
+Most of our time will be spent in the extreme southeast and south corners of the state where we will specifically focus on prime habitat and for Blue-throated Hummingbird, Montezuma Quail, Elegant Trogon, Varied Bunting, Mexican Chickadee, and Five-striped Sparrow, and while we target these species, we will certainly pick up many more.

 Equipment: I recommend bringing a digital SLR with matching lens.
 On this photo tour, the longer your lens the easier it will be to make outstanding photos.
-Although sometimes the birds come close enough for something as short as a 400mm, most of the time they feel more comfortable when photographers use something in the 500-800mm range.
+Although sometimes the birds come close enough for something as short as a 400mm, most of the time they feel more comfortable when photographers use something in the 600-800mm range.

 Here are some of his gorgeous images made by previous participants on this trip: